 Every cat is unique.
 But most prefer having more than one litter box.
 And if there are multiple cats in the home, then multiple litter boxes are a must!
 Here’s a good rule of thumb: one box per cat in your family, plus one.
 So if you have one cat, plan for two boxes.
 If you have two cats, plan for three boxes.

 A good place to start is by putting her litter box in a private place, where she feels safe.
 Can she quickly escape if she wants?
 Most cats hate feeling cornered.
 Also, cats don’t like to do their business near their food and water bowls.
 If you have a senior cat, be sure the box is easily accessible and not too far away from where she likes to spend her time.
 Keep reading here about the 6 litter box secrets your cat wants you to know.

 Keep the Litter Box Clean

 Cats are notorious for staying clean.
 Most are pretty picky about keeping their paws from getting dirty too.
 Scoop your kitty’s box regularly, daily even, to encourage her to use the box instead of peeing outside or next to the litter box.
 If her litter box smells clean, she’s more likely to use it.

 And speaking of smells.
 If your cat does pee or poop outside of the box, it’s crucial that you clean it promptly and properly.
-I recommend using an enzymatic cleaner like this one by Rocco & Roxie.
+I recommend using an enzymatic cleaner like this one by my Kinderbean brand.
 Instead of simply removing the mess and masking the odor, an enzymatic cleaner will release active enzymes that feed on ammonia left behind in pet urine and other organic materials.
 So not only does it remove stains, but it also eliminates the odor at its source.
 This discourages re-soiling.
 So if your cat doesn’t smell where she’s been doing her business, she’s less likely to return to the scene of the accident!